PlanBase/PdfLayoutManager/README.md

 #### Q: Why isn't this Apache-licensed any more?
 **A:** The recent version required a near-total rewrite in order to accommodate inline images and style changes.
 PlanBase paid for that.
 It was a significant investment and they deserve the chance to profit from it.
-You can still use the old PdfLayoutManager versions 0.x under the Apache license, but it lacks inline styles and images.
+You can still use the old [PdfLayoutManager](https://github.com/GlenKPeterson/PdfLayoutManager) versions 1.x under the Apache license, but it lacks inline styles and images.

 #### Q: What languages/character sets does PdfLayoutMgr2 support?
 **A:** If you embed fonts, you can use whatever characters are in that font.